Eleanor and Karla Gutöhrlein

-Eleanor Helene Emma Gutöhrlein (18 August 1909 – 7 June 1997) and Karola (Karla) Elisabet Charlotta Gutöhrlein (born 9 September 1910) were German-born sisters who danced and acted together in several 1930s films.
+Eleanor Helene Emma Gutöhrlein (18 August 1909 – 7 June 1997) and Karola (Karla) Elisabet Charlotta Gutöhrlein (9 September 1910 – 17 June 2002) were German-born sisters who danced and acted together in several 1930s films.
 They were sometimes billed as "The Sisters G".

 The sisters were born in Germany as Eleanor and Karla Knospe.
 Eleanor and Karla differed more than a year in age, but were often thought to be twins.
 They were famous for performing together, for having bobbed haircuts, and for their dancing and acting skills.
 They performed in several American films including King of Jazz (1930), Recaptured Love (1930), and God's Gift to Women (1931).